 Simple English definitions for legal terms

-Read a random definition: addiction
+Read a random definition: senate bill

 The Federal Crop Insurance Corporation is a government organization that helps farmers protect themselves from financial losses caused by bad weather, insects, plant diseases, floods, fires, and earthquakes.
 They do this by encouraging farmers to buy insurance through licensed agents and brokers, and by working with private companies that offer insurance under different brand names.
 The Corporation was created in 1938 and is overseen by the Secretary of Agriculture.